ishtms/nodebook/src/content/buffers/what-is-buffer.md

 ## A real demo of why text fails

-Let's get our hands dirty.
 Suppose we have a simple PNG image file in our project directory, say `logo.png`.
 It's a binary file.
 Our task is simple: read it into memory and then write it back out to a new file, `logo-copy.png`.
 A simple file copy operation.

 Based on our existing knowledge of Node's `fs` module, the naive attempt looks perfectly reasonable.